 - Are you simply delaying career decision making?
 (Not a good reason.)

-- Physics PhD programs are divided into two general categories: Experiment and Theory.
+Physics PhD programs are divided into two general categories: Experiment and Theory.
 Most students choose the experimental path.
-The theory path is much more exclusive and is best for students who excel in their upper division Classical Mechanics, Electricity and Magnetism, and Quantum Mechanics courses.
-As a general rule you should have a GPA above 3.0, and for the theory track your GPA should be higher.
+As a rule, you should have a GPA above 3.0.
 For both experimental and theoretical pursuits, it is recommended that you take the elective quarters of the theory courses: Classical II, E&M II, and Quantum II.
 PhD programs almost always include a stipend which covers your living expenses and tuition.
 The stipend pays you to be a graduate teaching assistant and/or a graduate research assistant.